Kristijan Bistrović

-Kristijan Bistrović ([krǐstijan bǐstroʋitɕ]; born 9 April 1998) is a Croatian professional footballer who plays as a midfielder for Dutch club Fortuna Sittard, on loan from Russian Premier League club CSKA Moscow.
+Kristijan Bistrović ([krǐstijan bǐstroʋitɕ]; born 9 April 1998) is a Croatian professional footballer who plays as a central midfielder for Russian Premier League club Akron Tolyatti.

 Club career

 Slaven Belupo

 Bistrović made his senior debut for Slaven Belupo on 30 May 2015, coming on for Petar Mišić in 77th minute as Slaven lost 3–2 to Osijek.
 His proper debut came during 2016–17 season after the winter break, when he joined the senior team permanently.
 In summer 2017, during the preseason, Slaven drew 1–1 with Russian champions Spartak Moscow in a friendly match in Villach on 7 July.
 Slaven's equalizer was a joint effort of Bistrović and Bruno Bogojević, who netted it in.
 The match helped Bistrović attract attention of the Russian market, with Spartak's rivals CSKA Moscow's coach Viktor Goncharenko insisting that the club buys the young Croatian.

 CSKA Moscow

 On 12 January 2018, CSKA Moscow signed Bistrović for €500,000 until the summer of 2022.
 At the time of signing for the Moscow club, Bistrović had made only sixteen appearances for Slaven.
 On 8 March, he made his debut for the team in the UEFA Europa League round of 16 match against Lyon where he came on as a substitute for Alan Dzagoev in the 82nd minute.
 In the quarter-final home leg against Arsenal on 12 April, he was praised for his performance as CSKA drew 2–2, but nevertheless failed to progress to the semi-finals.

 On 27 July, he played the whole game in the 2018 Russian Super Cup as CSKA defeated Lokomotiv Moscow 1–0 after extra time, earning Bistrović his first career trophy.
 He scored his first goal for CSKA on 18 August to contribute to a 3–0 victory over Arsenal Tula.
 On 1 September, he scored and assisted in a 4–0 victory over Ural Yekaterinburg, but suffered an ankle injury in closing minutes of the game.
 He came back to the team as an injury time substitute for Arnór Sigurðsson in a 2–0 victory over Zenit Saint Petersburg on 11 November.
 Sixteen days later, he made his Champions League debut in a 2–1 defeat to Viktoria Plzeň.

 On 24 November 2019, he provided his compatriot Nikola Vlašić with an assist for the only goal in the 1–0 victory over Krylia Sovetov Samara.

 On 20 September 2020, he scored the only goal in the 1–0 victory over Ufa.
 Seven days later, he received two yellow cards and was sent off as Lokomotiv Moscow defeated CSKA 1–0.
 On 10 December, he scored his first European goal, as CSKA lost 3–1 to Dinamo Zagreb in the Europa League.
 It was notably the first and only goal Dinamo conceded in the group stage.